HoshinoTented/HoshinoTented/README.md

 ## Profile

 An empty stack developer from China, programming as a hobby.
-Student.
+Kid.

 I am interested in...:
 * Kotlin(Functional Programming, JVM, **Maybe... fun?**)